Before He Cheats

 "Before He Cheats" is a song by American singer Carrie Underwood from her debut studio album, Some Hearts (2005).
 Written by Chris Tompkins and Josh Kear, it was released as the fourth single from the album.
-The song tells the story of a woman taking revenge on her unfaithful partner.
+The song tells the story of a woman taking revenge on her potentially unfaithful partner by vandalizing his car.

 The song became an enormous crossover success, topping the Billboard Hot Country Songs chart for five consecutive weeks, reaching the top five on the Billboard Adult Top 40 chart, and becoming a top ten hit on the Billboard Mainstream Top 40 and Adult Contemporary charts.
 On the Billboard Hot 100 chart, "Before He Cheats" reached number eight and achieved a longevity of 64 consecutive weeks on the chart, making it the eighth longest-charting single in the history of the Hot 100 chart.
+It also reached number four in Canada.

-"Before He Cheats" became the first ever country song to sell over two million digitally and was once the best-selling country songs of all time.
-It was once the best-selling song by an American Idol contestant but is now the third best-selling (behind Phillip Phillips' "Home" and Kelly Clarkson's "Stronger (What Doesn't Kill You)").
-It has also been certified 7× Platinum by the RIAA, Underwood's largest-selling single to date.
+"Before He Cheats" became the first ever country song to sell over two million digitally and was once the best-selling country song of all time.
+It had sold over 4.5 million pure digital downloads by January 2020.
+It has been certified 11× Platinum by the RIAA, Underwood's largest-selling single to date.
+It was the sixth-bestselling song of 2007 in the US.

 The song has received a number of accolades.
 At the 50th Annual Grammy Awards, Underwood won the Grammy Award for Best Female Country Vocal Performance and the song's writers won the Grammy Award for Best Country Song.
 It received a nomination for the Grammy Award for Song of the Year as well.
 It was also named the 2007 Single of the Year by the Country Music Association Awards.
 It ranked on CMT's 40 Greatest Songs of the Decade at number 25, along with Underwood's other signature hit, "Jesus, Take the Wheel", which ranked number four.